Most people know that they should have a will, but many don't know what a will is and how it works.

 If you and your spouse divorce (or if a court determines that your marriage is not legal), Colorado law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
 This rule does not apply if you specifically state in your will (or divorce decree) that divorce should not affect the provisions in your will.
 Colo.
 Rev. Stat.
 Ann. § 15-11-804.
 If you have any concerns about the effects of divorce on your will, see an estate planning attorney for help.

-You can find Georgia’s laws about making wills here: Colorado Revised Statutes Title 15 Probate, Trusts, and Fiduciaries Colorado Probate Code Article 11 Intestate Succession and Wills Part 5 Wills and Will Contracts and Custody and Deposit of Wills.
+You can find Colorado’s laws about making wills here: Colorado Revised Statutes Title 15 Probate, Trusts, and Fiduciaries Colorado Probate Code Article 11 Intestate Succession and Wills Part 5 Wills and Will Contracts and Custody and Deposit of Wills.